eag1ex/ics-calendar/README.md

 - Generated test file for download, available at: (http://localhost:5000/download/test_2351_event.ics)
 - **A reminder**, there is an expiry time enabled to delete all generated files after `config.deleteOlderThen`, you need to change that, or disable it: `server>auth>deleteICSfilesIfOlderThen(false)`

+#### Heroku demo
+* you can view ICS Calendar App in action at: _(https://boxing-parliament-26094.herokuapp.com)_ following same rest api end points

 #### Rest API

 End/points explained:

+* Just replace `localhost:5000` with `boxing-parliament-26094.herokuapp.com` to do live tests on Heroku

 * Welcome page : `http://localhost:5000/` : You can see list of available routes